MaayanLab/clustergrammer-docs/docs/_build_html/_sources/interacting_with_viz.txt

   :align: center
   :alt: Share

-  Interactive heatmaps can be shared by sharing the current URL, which can be obtained from the share icon in the sidebar.
+  Interactive heatmaps can be shared using the current URL, which can be obtained from the Share icon in the sidebar.

-Biology Specific Interactions
+Biology-Specific Interactions
 =============================
-Clustergrammer has biology specific features for working with gene-level data including:
+Clustergrammer has biology-specific features for working with gene-level data including:

 - mouseover gene names and description look-up (using `Harmonizome`_)
 - enrichment analysis to find biological information (e.g. up-stream transcription factors) specific to your set of genes (using `Enrichr`_)